bananabrann/traders-of-the-north/docs/planning.md

 - [ ] Opponent's stockpile of gold, fish, totems, and seaweed
 - [ ] Who's turn it is
 - [ ] The message board content
+- [ ] If the draw button should be displayed
+- [ ] If the bet button should be displayed
+- [ ] If the pass button should be displayed
+- [ ] If the player or opponent must play a rune

 The game should display...
 - [ ] Header-style logo bordering the top